luitzifa/salt-pillar.get-inconsistency/README.md

                 abc
 ```

-We can also sync the external pillar and let the magic begin
+We can also sync the external pillar which will delete foo2 and provide foo3/foo4 and let the magic begin
 ```
 root@testhost[dev]:~ > salt-call --local saltutil.sync_all
 [CRITICAL] Specified ext_pillar interface my is unavailable